 The Format of the MMI Interview

 Instead, the multiple mini interview consists of a series of “stations.”
-There are at least six stations, but no more than 10.
+There are at least six stations, but no more than 10 (7-12 at some institutions).
 At each station, you’ll be asked a question.
 Then, you’ll have two minutes to think about your answer to the question.
 Finally, the interviewer will join you and discuss your answer to the question.
 You’ll talk with the interviewer for eight minutes.
 The full interview will last up to an hour.

 You’ll be asked a variety of questions, designed to test you in the following areas: